 The last decade has seen a substantial number of students who have gone abroad to study computer science or information technology.
 The reasons are not far to seek.
 Technology has been at the heart of the industry.
 Businesses and organizations ever-increasingly rely on processes and systems that are technology-driven.

 Every year, many engineering students and graduates from India apply for MS programs in the US.
-When it comes to academic profiles, we always recommend having a GPA of 7.5 – 8.0 and a GRE score of 315 – 320 in order to get accepted at the top universities for MS programs in science and technology.
+When it comes to academic profiles, we always recommend having a CGPA of 7.5 – 8.0 and a GRE score of 315 – 320 in order to get accepted at the top universities for MS programs in science and technology.

 In this article, we will see how Keerthana Natarajan made it to some of the prominent names in the US with a comparatively weaker academic profile.